 Find out how organisations and people across the housing sector can make a real difference to people living with dementia.

-This Dementia-friendly housing charter seeks to make the housing sector aware of the challenges of living with dementia so that it can improve home environments for people with the condition.
+This Dementia-friendly housing guide seeks to make the housing sector aware of the challenges of living with dementia so that it can improve home environments for people with the condition.

 Organisations are encouraged to improve existing action plans or develop new ones in order to future-proof their organisations and services, and sign up to deliver a number of the commitment statements within the charter.

-The charter is aimed at the full range of professionals working in the housing sector, from planners and architects to landlords and developers, housing managers and handypersons.
+The guide is aimed at the full range of professionals working in the housing sector, from planners and architects to landlords and developers, housing managers and handypersons.

 It’s designed to help all professionals support people living with dementia in their homes and facilitate consistency and good practice.

 Housing plays a vital role in the lives and wellbeing of people living with and affected by dementia.
 We need organisations to take action and support people affected by dementia at this difficult time – to keep them safe in their own homes and connected to their community in new and creative ways.

 Here are some of the key actions you can take today to make a difference to people’s lives:

 - Ensure residents/tenants that are self-isolating have access to necessities such as food, medicine and cleaning supplies; assist with collecting these on their behalf